GeoffClements/Vibe/README.md

 I'm limited to testing on a Linux system only.

 ## Running
-To a list of run-time options:
+To list the run-time options:
 ```
 vibe -h
 ```